Links & Resources

 Planting native trees and shrubs is one of the best things you can do to help the environment!
 Restoring riparian areas on your property will also benefit you through increasing the land's value and keeping it from washing away.It's important to plant natives!

 What can I do to make a difference?

 There are plenty of ways you can help keep our watershed healthy.Come to a work party!

 Pesticide Reduction Campaign

 Pesticides can be tracked into your house on shoes and toys!Did you know...

 We foster partnerships for clean water and to improve fish and wildlife habitat and the quality of life for those who live, work and recreate in the watershed.

 Help Us Restore Our RiverDonate Now »

-If you've wanted to explore the upper Clackamas but haven't been sure where to start, considering taking a hike with the Clackamas River Basin Council this spring and summer.
+Vivid wildflowers, old-growth forests, fire ecology, and more!
+If you’ve always wanted to explore the Clackamas Watershed, but haven’t been sure where to start, come on a CRBC hike this year:

 - April 19th - The Natural City Tour